 Offer Practical and Relevant Training

-Implementing a customer centric culture at an organization takes more than just alignment on what that means.
-If employees do not have the necessary skills to make the shift, training will be essential to the success of the initiative.
+Becoming a customer-centric organization takes more than just alignment on what that means.
+If employees do not have the necessary skills to make the shift, practical training will be essential to the success of the initiative.
 Skills that support customer centricity include teamwork and collaboration, process improvement, innovation, proactivity, creativity, and communication.

 Keep in mind that becoming customer centric might be a dramatic shift for employees who have not previously needed to think about how their roles can impact the customer experience.
 This change in mindset and behavior will require new skills, complete information about the customer journey, support from leaders, and tools to make sure individuals are always acting in a way that positively influences the customer experience.